Reference Signals

 - symbols:

-The list of time symbol indexes in each slot that are used by this CSI-RS resource.
+The list of time symbol indices in each slot that are used by this CSI-RS resource.

 - powerDb: